 What to expect from your doctor

-Being ready to answer your doctor's questions may help leave time to go over any points you want to talk about in-depth.
-You should be prepared to answer the following questions from your doctor:
+Being ready to answer your health care provider's questions may leave time to go over any points you want to talk about in-depth.
+Be prepared to answer the following questions from your provider:

 - Have you recently had a spell or an attack when all of a sudden you felt frightened, anxious or very uneasy?

-- Would you say that you have recently been feeling nervous, anxious or on edge?
+- Have you recently been feeling nervous, anxious or on edge?

 - During these attacks of fear and anxiety, have you ever felt like you couldn't breathe or like you were having a heart attack?